Why Foods Itch

 Fruits and Vegetables with OAS

-If you have the symptoms of OAS, the good news is that you can still enjoy fruits and vegetables—once the proteins are denatured.
+If you have the symptoms of OAS, you may be able to enjoy fruits and vegetables again—once the proteins are denatured.

 Denaturing Foods

-Denaturing simply means changing the shape of the protein, usually through heat, so your immune system no longer mistakes it for pollen.
+Denaturing simply means changing the shape of the protein, usually through heat, so your body no longer mistakes it for pollen.

 General Guidelines

-Many people with OAS can tolerate peeled fruits and vegetables more easily since most of the reactive proteins are in or near the skin.
+Many people can tolerate peeled fruits and vegetables more easily since most of the reactive proteins are in or near the skin.

 Legumes can cross-react with several pollen families.
 Some are easier to tolerate when cooked, and some are not, so test them slowly.